 How long has the current owner had it in their possession?
 Where does the motorcycle get stored when it isn’t in use?

 These commonly-asked questions explore why it is often cheaper to buy a motorcycle during winter.

 What Is the Best Month to Buy a Used Motorcycle?

 February is the best month to purchase a used bike.
 It’s still cold, demand is low, and supplies are high because the latest makes and models reach dealerships nationwide.

 What Time of Year Are Motorcycles the Cheapest?

-If you live in the northern states, you’ll see motorcycle prices lower in mid-fall to early spring.
+You’ll see motorcycle prices lower in mid-fall to early spring, if you live in the northern states.
 When you live in warmer climates or all-year riding areas, the best time to find a cheap used bike is in December or January.

 Do Motorcycles Get Cheaper in Winter?

 The changes in supply and demand during the winter months make most modern motorcycles more affordable.
 Antiques, classics, and sports bikes don’t always follow that principle.